- It runs on all platforms supported by SDL2.

 First clone the repository including the submodules:

-You can also use eszFW with libTMX instead of cute_tiled.
-Just enable the respective CMake option:
+If you wanna compile eszFW with libTMX instead of cute_tiled, just enable the respective CMake option:

 Licence and Credits